Write a Poem

 There once was a poet from West Beach

-who didn’t know which poems to teach.
+who didn’t know what poems to teach.

-She taught a strange rhyme
+She taught a bad rhyme

 but thought it a crime,